zq99/Search-VBA-Code-Editor-from-another-workbook/README.md

 ### Implementation

-Using the classes in this report, this is an example of how to search the VBA code in a file called 'TestMacro.xlsm' for the word 'Hello':
+Using the classes in this repo, this is an example of how to search the VBA code in a file called 'TestMacro.xlsm' for the word 'Hello':

     Dim oSearch     As New csSearchVBA